Retired Employees Association of Orange County

 • Health Plans and Rates

-The rate charts can be accessed by clicking here.
+The 2025 rate charts can be accessed by clicking here for the Excel charts or here for the PDF version.

-If you have questions, contact the Benefits Service Center at 1-833-476-2347.
+If you have questions regarding your health plan, contact the Benefits Service Center at 1-833-476-2347 or they can be reached on-line by clicking here.
 Normal hours of operation are Monday through Friday, 8 a.m. to 6 p.m.
 Pacific Standard Time.

 LUNCHEON REMINDER